cs3733-d25/assignment5/README.md

   submitted.

 In this assignment, you will create a simple full-stack web application using React and Express.
+Create a client folder and a server folder.
 In the client folder, create a blank Vite React.js project in Webstorm with Typescript enabled:
 Webstorm -> New Project -> Vite -> Template: react -> check Use TypeScript Template

 In the server folder, create an empty project: